omni-network/omni/docs/site/docs/develop/testnet/testnet.md

 #### `portalAddress`

 The value for `portalAddress` should be updated to the address of the deployed Omni portals.
-This can be found in the relavant addresses page for the Omni Omega testnet which will be shared soon.
+This can be found in the relevant addresses page for the Omni Omega testnet which will be shared soon.

 ### Deployment